avexcz/ollie.nvim/README.md

 # Ollie.nvim

-> [!NOTE]
->
-> ⚠️ This project is under the construction.
-Please stay tuned and, contributing and PR Request are opened.
-Thank you

 Ollie.nvim is an open-source, AI self-host backend Neovim plugin that integrates large language models into the editor through a modular routing and provider system.

 It supports both local inference engines and remote APIs, enabling privacy-first and extensible AI workflows.